NitinNb9393/Python_programs/README.md

-# Commands for running shell script
+# with python programs i have added more custom Commands for running shell script

 $ chmod +x sul.sh